 In my research, I blend artificial intelligence with information visualization in order to increase the quality of the requirements engineering process and artifacts.
 I devise software tools that assist human analysts and stakeholders in eliciting, expressing and analyzing requirements.

-Before joining Utrecht University, I was a post-doctoral fellow at the Department of Computer Science, University of Toronto, Canada (2012-2013) and previously I was a post-doctoral researcher at the Department of Information Engineering and Computer Science, University of Trento, Italy (2011-2012).
-I obtained a Ph.D. from the same university (2006-2011) in the area of self-adaptive socio-technical systems.
+Before joining Utrecht University in 2013, I was a post-doctoral fellow at the Department of Computer Science, University of Toronto, Canada (2012-2013) and previously at the Department of Information Engineering and Computer Science, University of Trento, Italy (2011-2012).
+I obtained a Ph.D. from the same university (2006-2011) in the area of self-adaptive systems.

 - Adaptive Socio-Technical Systems: a Requirements-driven Approach (Fabiano Dalpiaz, Paolo Giorgini, John Mylopoulos), In Requirements Engineering, Springer London, volume 18, 2013. [pdf]